bennekrouf/rn-firebase-config/README.md

 For the module to work, you need to ensure that the native modules are correctly linked in your React Native project.
 Follow the standard React Native linking procedures for native modules if not using auto-linking.
 Contributing

-### We welcome contributions to rn-firebase-config!
+### We welcome contributions to mayo-firebase-config!

 Here's how you can help:

 - Fork the Repository: Click on the 'Fork' button at the top right corner of this page.

-- Clone Your Forked Repository: git clone https://github.com/YOUR_USERNAME/rn-firebase-config.git
+- Clone Your Forked Repository: git clone https://github.com/YOUR_USERNAME/mayo-firebase-config.git

-- Navigate to the cloned directory: cd rn-firebase-config
+- Navigate to the cloned directory: cd mayo-firebase-config

 - Create a New Branch: git checkout -b new-feature-or-bug-fix